JMicallef9/northcoders-data-engineering-project/README.md

 ## The Product

-A data platform that extracts data from an operational database archives it in a data lake, and makes it available in a remodelled OLAP data warehouse.
+A data platform that extracts data from an operational database, archives it in a data lake, and makes it available in a remodelled OLAP data warehouse.
 The application will:
   - operate automatically on a schedule
   - log progress to Cloudwatch
   - trigger email alerts in the event of failures